Charleston Workers’ Compensation Lawyers

 Why Do People Choose to Work with Pierce | Sloan?

-- Excellent Communication - We keep you updated on the status of your claim and are always accessible
+- Excellent Communication - We keep you updated on the status of your workers' compensation claim and are always accessible.

 We can review your case at no cost.
 Fill out a free case evaluation form online or call us at (843) 968-0886 to discuss your situation with a Charleston workers' compensation lawyer.

-When Should I Hire a Workers Comp Lawyer?
+When Should I Hire a Workers' Compensation Lawyer?

-- You ability to work has been affected
+- Your ability to work has been affected.

 What Is Workers’ Compensation?

-In South Carolina, employers are legally required to carry workers’ compensation insurance so long as they have at least 4 regular full-time employees.
-If an employee sustains a work-related injury or illness, workers' compensation provides benefits that can facilitate their overall recovery process and effectively mitigate their financial losses, including medical benefits, wage benefits, and temporary or permanent disability benefits.
-Because South Carolina is a “no fault” state, employees don’t need to prove employer negligence in order to receive benefits.
+In South Carolina, employers are legally required to carry workers’ compensation insurance as long as they have at least 4 regular full-time employees.
+If an employee sustains a work-related injury or illness, workers’ compensation provides benefits that facilitate the recovery process and effectively mitigate financial losses, including medical benefits, wage benefits, and temporary or permanent disability benefits.
+Because South Carolina is a “no fault” state, employees don’t need to prove employer negligence to receive benefits.

 Workers’ compensation insurance covers: